kossuth1/rn-workshop-bitrise/README.md

 ## Development

-This project uses `yarn` and is written in Typescript
+This project uses `yarn` and is written in Typescript blabla

 Install dependencies and run Expo locally:
 ```bash